 The last tip is about being aware of the culture that you plan to live and work within.
 Oftentimes people want to work abroad for the adventure and the opportunity to explore a unique culture.
 However, many fail to seek out what this truly means before embarking on their journey.

-You should never assume that you will be able to operate the exact same way in a country that is culturally distinct from your own as you do in your home country.
-Living abroad can and does often require a great deal of adjustment, which recruiters want to ensure that you are ready to deal with.
+You should never assume that you will be able to operate the exact same way in a country that is culturally distinct from your home country.
+Living abroad can and does often require a great deal of adjustments, which recruiters want to ensure that you are ready to deal with.

-Third, not being prepared to encounter and properly adjust to a different culture will probably lead to much personal disappointment.
-While working abroad I saw a number of people leave within three to six months of arriving because they could not easily adjust.
-This was usually due to a number of reasons inclusive of language barriers, living conditions, food choices, personality differences, homesickness, etc. Most often they weren’t prepared to cope because they had not done their research.
-A little research can go a long way in helping to prepare for the journey ahead.
+Third, not being prepared to encounter and properly adjust to a different culture will probably lead to much disappointment.
+While working abroad, I saw a number of people leave within three to six months of arriving because they could not easily adjust.
+This was usually due to a number of reasons including